PhyMAGIC: Physical Motion-Aware Generative Inference with Confidence-guided LLM: Preliminary

 \section{Preliminary}

-In this section, we briefly introduce essential background knowledge and notation that will be used throughout this paper.
-Specifically, we review 3D Gaussian Splatting, Continuum Mechanics, and the Material Point Method.
+In this section, we introduce the mathematical foundations and notation underlying our framework, with a focus on Gaussian Splatting for 3D representation and the Material Point Method for differentiable physical simulation in 3D space.